 At Cedars-Sinai Marina del Rey Hospital, our surgeons are expertly trained in different types of procedures on the head and neck to ensure the health and speedy recovery of our patients.

 The skull provides a protective cavity for the brain.
 It is extremely thick and durable.
 The skull is made up of these two parts, the cranium, and the mandible.
-The neck is a part of the body supported by vertebrae any many muscles, which is filled with blood vessels and nerves.
+The neck is a part of the body supported by vertebrae and many muscles, which are filled with blood vessels and nerves.